 Lu Lu’s Bordello Museum and Gift Shop offers a one-of-a-kind experience that combines education, entertainment, and a touch of the Wild West’s intriguing past.
 It’s an adventure that allows us to appreciate the rich history and stories that have shaped the Goldfield Ghost Town, ensuring a memorable visit for the entire family.

 13. Superstition Farm

-Located a few minutes from Apache Junction on South Hawes Road in Mesa, Superstition Farm is a working dairy farm that’s open to tours.
+Just a short drive from Apache Junction, on South Hawes Road in Mesa, lies Superstition Farm—a charming working dairy farm that offers captivating tours.

 14. The B&B Mesa Gateway 12

 When the scorching Arizona sun is beating down, there’s nothing quite like seeking refuge inside a cool, dark movie theater.
 If you’re in agreement, then I have just the recommendation for you: B&B Mesa Gateway 12.

 Nestled on South Signal Butte Road in Mesa, this theater is a haven for those looking to escape the heat and enjoy a few hours of cinematic entertainment.
 What sets it apart is that it also offers IMAX and RD films, which provide an immersive and thrilling experience.
 If you haven’t had the chance to try them before, I highly recommend giving them a go.

 Now, it’s important to note that if you prefer a quieter movie-watching experience, B&B Mesa Gateway 12 may not be the ideal choice.
 The arcade area can get quite lively with rambunctious kids, flashing lights, and loud noises.
 But if you don’t mind a little buzz of excitement, it can add to the overall atmosphere and fun.
 To plan your visit, check online for the current movie lineup and showtimes.